emadadel4/ITT/README.md

 - **Automated Installation**: Say goodbye to manual software installations.
 ITT automates the process, saving you time and effort.
 - **System Tweaks**: Customize your Windows environment with ease.
 ITT provides scripts to apply system tweaks for enhanced performance and usability.
 - **Developer-Friendly**: Easy-to-use and clear documentation  to add a new app or tweaks as you like, you can create a new method to download apps.
-Be creative.
+Be creative. <a href="https://github.com/emadadel4/ITT#--how-to-add-a-new-apptweakostquote">See how to add</a>

 <h2>🚀 Usage</h2>